WP-API/client-js/README.md

 // Create a new post
 var post = new wp.api.models.Posts({ title:'new test' } );
 post.save();

+// Get a collection of the post's categories var postCategories = post.getCategories();

 // Get a collection of the post's categories (returns a promise)
 // Uses _embedded data if available, in which case promise resolves immediately.